pjf/pjf.github.io/personal/_posts/2014-02-17-is-social-media-making-us-antisocial.md

 Now, things feel different.
 My close friends are still my friends, but communicate with them less.
-When I do communicate, the conversaions are more shallow.
+When I do communicate, the conversations are more shallow.
 I've noticed that's often *my* fault; I'm less likely to have an on-line conversation as a dedicated activity, and they seem to more often start as side-effects from other social media use, and dry up just as quickly.